spacer

 al Qaeda's other top leaders

-Ayman Al-Zawahiri is al Qaeda's second in command.
-The highly intelligent Zawahiri is a former surgeon and a lifelong jihadist.
+Ayman Al-Zawahiri was al Qaeda's second in command and succeeded bin Laden as al-Qaeda's leader after bin Laden's death.
+Zawahiri was a former surgeon and a lifelong jihadist.
 At one time, he was a high-ranking official of Islamic Jihad until he joined with bin Laden in the early 1990s.
 Also during the early '90s, Zawahiri traveled to the U.S., where he raised hundreds of thousands of dollars for terrorist operations through fraudulent charity organizations.
-According to the FBI, Ayman Al-Zawahiri is the second most-wanted terrorist in the world, and the agency has posted $25 million reward for his capture.
+On July 31, 2022, al-Zawahiri was killed in a U.S. drone strike in Afghanistan.

 al Qaeda's third-in-command was Khalid Shaikh Mohammed, until his March 2003 capture in Pakistan.
 Kahlid was a higher-up terrorist who eventually became linked to nearly every major al Qaeda attack from the early 1990s until his capture.
 Kahlid masterminded the 1993 World Trade Center bombing and the September 11 attack.
-For security reasons, he is currently being held incommunicado by the United States.
+In 2008, he was charged with war crimes and murder by a U.S. military commission.
+After postponement due to COVID-19, his trial began in September 2021.

 A murder manual